Yuss76A/hangman/README.md

 Rest assured, agents, that we will continue to closely monitor the Hangman game and address any bugs or issues that may surface in the future.
 Your satisfaction and the integrity of the game experience are of the utmost importance to us.

+### Languages used built in packages and Third-Party Libraries

+* The **requests** library was utilized in the game, with words carefully crafted around an espionage theme to enhance the immersive experience.
+* The **random** module was used to select words unpredictably from the list of options.
+* The **os** module was employed to manage console interactions, allowing the screen to be cleared dynamically for a cleaner game interface.
+* The **time** module was used to control timing, creating delays for animations and effects to enhance user engagement.
+* The **sys** module facilitated output manipulation, enabling text to display gradually for a typewriter effect, enriching the visual experience.

 ## Development and Deployment

 ### Deployment